blancosilva/blancosilva.github.io/interests.md

 ## Example of Student Interaction on a Practice Exam Online

-For each midterm offered in class, I prepare a practice exam online.
-I do not include an answer key, because the intention is precisely to foster interaction among students.
+For selected in-class exams, I often prepare a practice exam online.
+I do not include an answer key on these online; instead I create a forum for the students — the intention is precisely to foster interaction among them, besides the obvious preparation of the material.
 Examples of this interaction can be retrieved through the `Teaching` tab on this blog.